warmestwind/ABHG/README.md

-The official realization for "A Bayesian Network for Simultaneous Keyframe and Landmark Detection in Ultrasonic Cine"
+The official implementation of "A Bayesian Network for Simultaneous Keyframe and Landmark Detection in Ultrasonic Cine"

 ---
 # Citation